Battle of Lagos (or Cape St Vincent)

 Historical context

-France seeks to weaken its adversaries economically by striking Atlantic trade routes.
+France sought to weaken its adversaries economically by striking Atlantic trade routes.
 The targeted convoy carried strategic colonial goods.
+Tourville left Brest on 26 May 1693 with 72 ships to intercept the 'Smyrna convoy,' escorted by 21 Anglo-Dutch warships under Rooke and Van der Goes.

 Tactics

-Surprise on the high seas, concentration of French ships of the line on the enemy escort, encirclement and rapid destruction before reinforcements arrive.
+Surprise at sea, concentration of French ships of the line on the enemy escort, encirclement and rapid destruction before reinforcements arrived.
+On 27 June off Lagos, Tourville cut the strait route; two Dutch ships were captured, but merchants scattered along the Portuguese coast.

 Consequences

-Serious financial loss for England and the Dutch Republic; strengthening of French morale after the defeat at La Hougue in 1692.
+Heavy financial loss for England and the Dutch Republic; boost to French morale after defeat at La Hougue in 1692.
+Nearly 90 merchant ships captured or burned, 4 warships and a frigate; the English called it the greatest damage suffered in a century.